I-JEPA: The First Human-Like Computer Vision Model

 So, we covered what missing information means, but what does it mean to predict in abstract representation space?

-Let’s look at target 2 square for example, the model learns to predict that there is a cat leg in this block, but it doesn’t learn to predict the pixels of that leg.
+Let’s look at target 2 square for example.
+The model learns to predict that there is a cat leg in this block, but it doesn’t learn to predict the pixels of that leg.
 In generative approach, a model would learn to predict the explicit pixels to describe the cat leg, but in I-JEPA the model learns to predict embeddings that grasp the semantics of this cat leg.

 We’ll see this in more details in a moment, but the idea is that the model is guessing that there is a leg here.
 This is more similar to how humans would guess missing parts of a picture rather than predicting the pixels.
 And this is also less prone to errors due to insignificant details since the model is focused on higher level semantics and not on the pixels.